 Applications are typically in facades, sloped or overhead glazing.
-This system is more field labor and material intense than the ECG-System to achieve a different aesthetic and added function.
+This system is more field labor and material intense than the ECG-System to achieve a different look with added function.